bytecodealliance/component-docs/component-model/src/design/migrating-to-p3.md

 Not immediately.
 WASI P3 runtimes can polyfill P2 by mapping P2 imports onto native P3 primitives at the host boundary, and Wasmtime's `wasmtime serve` already runs both P3 and P2 components from the same binary, dispatching per component.
 Migration is the right call when you want:

-- Composable async across component boundaries (the [sandwich problem](./async.md#why-native-async) goes away).
+- Composable async across component boundaries (the [sandwich problem](./async.md#native-async) goes away).
-- The newer interface shapes — in particular, `wasi:http`'s collapse of eight resources down to two.
+- The newer interface shapes — in particular, `wasi:http`'s collapse of nine resources down to two.
 - First-class support in P3-targeted toolchains as they continue to land.

 ## Concept mapping